openstack/openstack-manuals/doc/common/glossary.rst

       The code name for the eleventh release of OpenStack.
 The design summit took place in Paris, France.
-Due to delays in the name selection, the release was known only as K. Because ``k`` is the unit symbol for kilo and the reference artifact is stored near Paris in the Pavillon de Breteuil in Sèvres, the community chose Kilo as the release name.
+Due to delays in the name selection, the release was known only as K. Because ``k`` is the unit symbol for kilo and the kilogram reference artifact is stored near Paris in the Pavillon de Breteuil in Sèvres, the community chose Kilo as the release name.

 L
 ~